 “You know that your kids are going to fight, so when they do fight, what are you going to do?”
 Radun asks.
 “You can decide in your action plan that you will separate them and put them in their respective rooms before it escalates – and before you lose your temper.
 Now you know specifically what you are going to do when that obstacle arises, and your emotions won’t cloud your judgment in the heat of the moment.”

-(For more tips on how to craft an organized action plan, see Jinny Ditzler’s “Draft Your Plan” in last year’s “Resolutions Workshop,” available in the January/February 2006 archives.)
+(For more tips on how to craft an organized action plan, see Jinny Ditzler’s “Draft Your Plan” at this “Resolutions Workshop“.)

 Another key skill most resolutions require of us is the ability to set boundaries, especially with naysayers who might sabotage our success, says Radun.
 Negative people are those who reinforce our self-limiting beliefs, she says, and they can include anyone from acquaintances to your loved ones – friends, mates, parents or siblings.